deejaygraham/deejaygraham.github.io/_posts/2014-11-13-sketchnoting-lean-concepts.markdown

 ---

-Continuing on with the quest to find many and varied things to sketchnote, this is from [Dan Brown](https://twitter.com/KanbanDan)'s talk from London Lean Kanban Day 2013.
+Continuing on with the quest to find many and varied things to sketchnote, this is from [Dan Brown](https://twitter.com/KanbanDan)'s talk at London Lean Kanban Day 2013.

 You can see the talk [here](https://www.youtube.com/watch?v=JYHjt78Iceg).